RajniNepali/WebdriverIOReusableFramwork/README.md

 Configuring Allre reports with Jwnkins:

 Download jenkins
-In Jenkins Home page Configure-->Manage Jenkins -->install JIRA Plugin Now Again Go to Configure-->Global Tool Configuration Inside Allure Command line, Provide any name, Select install Automatically and select option of our choice in this example I am downloading this from maven repository.
+In Jenkins Home page Configure-->Manage Jenkins
+Now Again Go to Configure-->Global Tool Configuration Inside Allure Command line, Provide any name, Select install Automatically and select option of our choice in this example I am downloading this from maven repository.
 Now Create New Jenkins Job and inside the post-build section select Allure Report and provide the path of allure report.